-Arsheed left with his violin and a few belongings, and moved to Beirut to finish his studies in music.
-He also taught music in the Palestinian refugee camps of Sabra and Shatila, worked in television, radio and theatre, and had the chance to play violin for a performance of Majnoon Yehki alongside Lebanese playwright Ziad Rahbani in 2013.
-But only after he arrived in Italy was he finally able to produce his debut LP.
-Along with de Martin, Arsheed later founded the platform Alpha Art to pursue the construction of a new international art gallery based on the one founded by his family in Sweida.
+Arsheed left with his violin and a few belongings and moved to Beirut to finish his studies in music.
+He also taught music in the Palestinian refugee camps of Sabra and Shatila, worked in television, radio and theatre.
+In 2013 he had the chance to play violin for a performance of Majnoon Yehki alongside Lebanese playwright Ziad Rahbani.
+It was only after he arrived in Italy he finally managed to produce his debut album.
+Together with de Martin, Arsheed founded the platform ‘Alpha Art’ to pursue the construction of a new international art gallery based on the one founded by his family in Sweida.

-Michele Uliana (clarinet), Mauro Brunato (banjo), Nicola Barbon (doublebass) and Remo Straforini (drums) are the core of the band, and the featuring with the hip-hop songwriter and singer Endi on vocals enhances the show called Mani Forti –Strong Hands.
+Adovabadan rearranged Sham’s repertoire generating unique atmospheres that were purely acoustic, exciting and dreamy.
+Michele Uliana (clarinet), Mauro Brunato (banjo), Nicola Barbon (doublebass) and Remo Straforini (drums) are at the core of the band, with hip-hop songwriter and singer Endi on vocals enhancing the show called Mani Forti –Strong Hands.

 Jazz is a type of music that clashes between different musical genres and cultures.
 Mani Forti is a music journey traveling across barriers encouraging a dialogue between the musical backgrounds of Syria and Italy.